pantheon-systems/terminus-build-tools-plugin/README.md

  | --template-repository | Private composer repository to download template or git url if using the expanded version when no composer repository. |
  | --ci-template | Git repo that contains the CI scripts that will be copied if there is no ci in the source project. |

-See `terminus help build:project:create` for more information.

-Note that if you want to use a private composer repository, you should provide the credentials like this:
+If you want to use a private composer repository, you should provide the credentials like this:

 ```
 export TERMINUS_BUILD_TOOLS_COMPOSER_AUTH=json_encoded_string